 Note that there are other scale insects commonly found on wisteria.
 The most common is brown scale, Parthenolecanium corni, which is widespread in Britain on a wide range of woody plants.
 Brown scale is chestnut brown and oval in shape at the base.
 The mature scales can be up to 6mm long but are often smaller.
 Nut scale, Eulecanium tiliae, has a similar hemispherical shape to wisteria scale but is brown and no more than 5-6mm in diameter.
 Brown scale and nut scale are generally not damaging on wisteria.

 Check wisteria and other susceptible plants frequently so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce this insect to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 Light infestations are of little consequence and can be tolerated, but heavy attacks can be dealt with in late spring and early summer when the more vulnerable newly-hatched scales are present.
 Note that dead scales can remain firmly attached to the plants.
 The success of any treatment can be gauged by the extent to which new growth remains free of scale insects.